 For an excellent overview of how to decode the narrow-band audio check out this guide from Redden Alt-Mer:

 To decode the message to a location there is an online tool, though it should be noted that the messages sometimes have errors that require more extensive processing.

 If you just want the spectrogram settings for Audacity:

 - Generally a single TL is quite easy to care for, but you will have to be careful carrying more than a couple.
 The primary concern is the internal systems damage.
 Here are some tips to handle this:

 - First and foremost keep an eye on your cargo hatch.
-If it fails in normal space you can usually recover any cargo that falls out, provided you notice.
-However if it fails in super-cruise then you are out of luck.
+If it fails in normal space you can usually recover any cargo that falls out, providing you notice.
+However, if it fails in super-cruise then you are out of luck.

 - Carry one or more Auto Field-Maintenance Units.
 You need to keep your cargo hatch above 75-80% to prevent malfunctions.

 - Carry some additional (less valuable) cargo so that if your cargo hatch does fail you won’t necessarily lose the TL.